Giannis vows to get better, no telling how good he can be | Times Leader

 Maybe because it’s just possible there has never been a player like him.

-Antetokounmpo finished off Phoenix with going 17 for 19 from the line.
+Antetokounmpo finished off Phoenix with 50 points, 14 rebounds and five blocked shots in Game 6, going 17 for 19 from the line.
 Few players have ever displayed such a mastery of their craft in seemingly every facet of the game.

-Yet, Antetokounmpo is the same player who was mocked on social media during the postseason for , who had fans on the road counting to 10 or beyond to show that sometimes he wouldn’t even attempt the shot within the allowed time.
+Yet, Antetokounmpo is the same player who was mocked on social media during the postseason for shooting airballs on free throws, who had fans on the road counting to 10 or beyond to show that sometimes he wouldn’t even attempt the shot within the allowed time.

 It was such a glaring weakness that it reignited criticism that he is an elite athlete who isn’t all that skilled at basketball.